yubowenok/visflow/docs/src/node/visualization/scatterplot.md

 Configures the column visualized on the X-axis.

 ### Y Column
-COnfigures the column visualized on the Y-axis.
+Configures the column visualized on the Y-axis.